 6 April 2016 to 5 April 2017 £40,000 (unless tapering applies)

-How is the annual allowance calculated?
+How annual allowance worked out?

 How is an annual allowance tax charge triggered?

-Step Four – Using your carry forward, work out if you have triggered an Annual Allowance tax charge (the HMRC annual allowance calculator can help).
+Step four – Using your carry forward, work out if you have triggered an annual allowance tax charge (the HMRC annual allowance calculator can help).

 How will the tax be collected?

-The new tapered annual allowance
+The tapered annual allowance

 Taking benefits under pension freedom rules